"lounging about his sitting room in his dressing-gown" [ENGR]

 |Mike Berdan, BSI ("Henri Murger") sports the official BSI tie.
 Hear Mike on IHOSE #3.|

-Get Your Own Dressing GownIf you like the idea of lounging about in a dressing gown like Holmes, there's good news: Derek Rose, purveyor of fine nightwear, have recommended Sherlock Holmes' Dressing Gowns.
+Get Your Own Dressing GownIf you like the idea of lounging about in a dressing gown like Holmes, there's good news: Derek Rose, purveyor of fine nightwear, once recommended Sherlock Holmes' Dressing Gowns (link now dead).
 Some of these styles were worn by Benedict Cumberbatch in Sherlock.
+Others are reminiscent of Sherlocks past.

 [Fair warning: these are not for the faint of budget.
 But they are extraordinarily beautiful and we outline them below.
 Click each image to enlarge.]

-The Westminster is a navy blue number, in pure wool with piped finish and costs £289.
+The Westminster is a navy blue number, in pure wool with a piped finish.

-However, if you're prone to the reality of most budget-minded Sherlockians, there's a way to get all three of Holmes's dressing gown colors for less than the cost of any of the Derek Rose gowns above.
+However, if you're prone to the reality of most budget-minded Sherlockians, there was once a way to get all three of Holmes's dressing gown colors for less than the cost of any of the Derek Rose gowns above.
 Admittedly, it's more of a robe than a dressing gown.
-If you venture to your local Costco Wholesale, you'll find plush robes in — get this — purple, blue and gray.
+If a few years ago, if you ventured to your local Costco Wholesale, you could have found plush robes in — get this — purple, blue and gray.

 |Costco's BSI robes|